 Improved Speed of Service and Order Accuracy

-This integrated ordering system now allows Market Street Pub to take orders online as a branded extension of their website.
+This integrated online POS system now allows Market Street Pub to take orders online as a branded extension of their website.
 It operates seamlessly with their restaurant management software, eliminating the need to re-enter orders into their restaurant point of sale system.
 Orders are directly sent to the kitchen in real-time and digital payments are accepted, mitigating risks associated with handling cash.
-Online ordering has made a material impact to the business, and even though Market Street reopened their dining room in June, the pub still maintains high takeout volumes as many customers prefer the added convenience and peace of mind.
+The online ordering system has made a material impact to the business, and even though Market Street reopened their dining room in June, the pub still maintains high takeout volumes as many customers prefer the added convenience and peace of mind.

 Building upon the success of our Off Premises 5-Point Assessment the Oracle Food and Beverage team have designed a Restaurant Rebound Assessment, complimentary to all customers looking to take their off-premises and digital operations to the next level.
 The assessment considers key business inputs and models multiple cashflow scenarios, based on sales and delivery channels, menu configuration, supply chain considerations and staffing plans.
 Customers interested in taking advantage of this opportunity can connect with us directly by phone: US: +1 866-287-4736; UK: +44 207 5626 827; AU: 1300 366 386; LAD: 52 559 178 3146) | chat | or request a call back.